yegor256/datum/md/policy.md

 Until the job has impediments [Ten Days rule](#8) is not applicable to it.

-<a name="10" href="#10">§10</a>.
-"Code Review Bonus."
-For each code review you get a bonus as big in minutes as the amount of comments you posted to the ticket during the review.

 <a name="16" href="#16">§16</a>.
 "Rate."
 To make money in any project you must define your hourly rate.